brainsum/c2distro/themes/custom/c2d_theme/README.md

 builder tool too.
 Some rules can be fixed via CLI, but the most need manual work (You will get only warning messages.).

-_Another tool_: **[CSSComb](http://csscomb.com/)**.
-However it's an almost dead
-project (only maintained, but no any new features in the future), only a few (12) rules supported (Stylelint has more than 160 + plugins), but it can autofix everything and sorting CSS rules.
-Recommended to run it manually before commit a Sass file.
-Use the `.csscomb.json` with IDE/code editor plugins.
-CSSComb config based on Drupal's [CSSCombx](https://github.com/drugan/csscombx) config, but updated to latest version and added new css properties.

-Currently there aren't a "perfect" tool, so there are some caveats:

-* **stylelint-no-browser-hacks** _Stylelint plugin_ has been removed because it
-  has incompatibility issue with Sass variables (originally its developed for vanilla CSS, Sass linting is provided only by a plugin).

-* **no-unknown-animations** _Stylelint rule_ has been removed because it's not support Sass `@mixin`, `@import` rules (they must be same file and same level).

-* **CSSComb** doesn't support multiline property values (after it we need realign them).

-* **CSSComb** could fail when a file started with comment blocks (temporary need to remove them, then paste back).

-* However **Stylelint** has sorting plugins, they can't make any changes in files, only warning us for about wrong order, so we need still use CSSComb for that.
-(Run CSSComb on a file then fix reported issues by Stylelint.)

-* There are some new/edge css properties what **CCSComb** currently doesn't support, You must add them to `.csscomb.json` and rerun CSSComb, otherwise there will be an empty newline, what will be cause an error/warning in Stylelint (and css coding standard).

 ### JavaScript Coding Standard

 #### JavaScript Coding Style and Tool